CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/aws-pcluster-cluster.md

+## Advanced tutorial
+Step by step instructions on configuring and running a ParallelCluster for the CMAQ 12US1 benchmark

-## Create CMAQ Cluster using SPOT pricing
+### Create CMAQ Cluster using SPOT pricing

 ### Use an existing yaml file from the git repo to create a parallel cluster